 Accumulators are available for all sports.
-Though make sure you check with your bookmaker as they vary in their rules on combining selections from more than one to create a single bet.
+Though make sure you check with your bookmaker as they vary in their rules on combining selections.
 In racing in particular, if there is a non-runner, most will calculate returns based only on the selections that ran.
 So a Five-fold Accumulator would become a Four-fold.

 Types of Accumulator Bets

 |Accumulator Bet Names||Number of selections|

 Accumulator bets have no upper limit to the number of selections you can make.
 Though the more selections, the less chance you have to predict each outcome correctly.

 For the purpose of this accumulator, we are going to use a £10 stake, and assume that the odds of each selection is evens (2.0).
 We’re also going to show it as a 5 team accumulator, however, you can usually add many more to the bet slip.
 This isn’t usually advisable unless you have done your research and understand the stats of your selections!
 Selections from the same event cannot be combined into a single accumulator, this is to prevent anyone trying to place several bets on the same runner.
 We are choosing for each selection a simple outcome: Win.
 That means that for your football accumulator bet to win, all 5 football teams you’ve chosen need to win their games.